csernyzsolt-collab/AWS/README.md

 ![Pickup and dropoff of the O'Hare district of the first ten company.](../../blob/master/public/05.png)

 Note: The difference between the pickup and dropoff numbers.
-(Possibre reason, the travellers more often choose taxi at arrivel than deparutre, or the Airport is an immigration hub, or any reason.)
+(Possible reason, the travellers more often choose taxi at arrivel than deparutre, or the Airport is an immigration hub, or any reason.)